hartleybrody/public-amazon-crawler/readme.md

 # Amazon Crawler
 A relatively simple amazon.com crawler written in python.
 It has the following features:

- * multi-threaded (using eventlet) so it supports hundreds of simultaneous requests, depending on machine's limits
+ * supports hundreds of simultaneous requests, depending on machine's limits
  * supports using proxy servers
- * supports multiple machine orchestrating the crawl and keeping in sync
+ * supports scaling to multiple machines orchestrating the crawl and keeping in sync
  * can be paused and restarted without losing its place
  * logs progress and warning conditions to a file for later analysis

 It was used to pull over 1MM+ products and their images from amazon in a few hours.
-[Read more]()
+[Read more]().

 ## Getting it Setup
 After you get a copy of this codebase pulled down locally (either downloaded as a zip or git cloned), you'll need to install the python dependencies: